carlos-verdes/scxml-java/README.md

 </scxml>
 ```

-And then you can start SM session like this:
+And then you can start SM session with the next code:
 ```java
 // set DEBUG true|false
 BasicStateMachineFramework.DEBUG.set(true);